Data Minimization and Avoiding the Over-Retention of Personal Information

 (GDPR Article 5(1)(c), (e).)

 Recital 39 reiterates that data minimization is of utmost importance.
-It specifics that Article 5 requires jurisdictions to limit personal storage data to a strict minimum.
+It specifies that Article 5 requires jurisdictions to limit personal storage data to a strict minimum.

 The GDPR's broad reach means US-based companies handling European residents' personal data must comply with these mandates or risk significant fines and penalties.
-In addition, several US jurisdictions have adopted privacy-related regulations that largely follow the EU's lead on data minimization following the GDPR.
+Several US jurisdictions have also adopted privacy-related regulations that largely follow the EU's lead on data minimization following the GDPR.

 US Laws

-Counsel for US companies should be aware of the domestic data minimization requirements in California, Colorado, Connecticut, Illinois, New York, Virginia, and Utah and under the Federal Trade Commission Act (15 U.S.C. §§ 41-58) (FTC Act).
+Counsel for US companies should be aware of the domestic data minimization requirements now (or soon to be) in effect in jurisdictions such as California, Colorado, Connecticut, Delaware, Indiana, Illinois (see below), Iowa, Kentucky, Maryland, Minnesota, Montana, Nebraska, New Hampshire, New Jersey, New York (see below), Oregon, Tennessee, Texas, and Virginia, and under the Federal Trade Commission Act (15 U.S.C. §§ 41-58) (FTC Act).

 - Requires that a company disclose to consumers what personal data it collects, for what purpose, and for how long the company keeps the data.